benfrick/docs-portfolio/src/doc/commerce/events/overview-events.md

 * [Working with Circuit Breakers:](/doc/commerce/reference/caller-best-practices.html) Learn how to be a good client by following these best practices.
 * [Glossary:](/doc/commerce/reference/glossary.html) Common terms explained.
-* [Using Nike APIs:](/doc/getting-started/using-nike-apis.html) Discover common NDe API features, standards, conventions, and other helpful info.
+* [Using Nike APIs:](/doc/getting-started/using-nike-apis.html) Discover common Nike API features, standards, conventions, and other helpful info.

 #### Connect